Pratistha2026/Astra-AI-Assistant/README.md

 - A valid Google Gemini API key is required.
 - Voice input requires a working microphone.
-- Do not upload your `.env` file or API key.
+- Never upload your `.env` file or API key.
+- If PyAudio installation fails on Windows, install a compatible prebuilt wheel for your Python version.

 ---

 ## Author

-Pratistha Singh
+**Pratistha Singh**

 GitHub: https://github.com/Pratistha2026